GATE Statistical Report 2025 Out - Year-Wise Data, Cutoffs & Trends

 GATE Statistical Report

-A statistical report for the last 5 years(2021 to 2025) for the GATE exam can be found in this article.
+Candidates who clear the GATE 2026 exam can apply for admission to MTech courses at top institutes in India.
+Apart from applying for MTech/PhD, they can also apply for jobs at top Public Sector Undertakings (PSUs).
 This will help candidates assess the level of competition and understand where they stand among other aspirants.
 It also enables them to make informed decisions regarding college preferences, target ranks, and admission strategy.

 What can I check in the GATE 2026 Statistical Report?